Jacopopiazza/CodeKataBattle/README.md

 - **React.js:** The frontend is currently under development using React.js.
 React's flexibility, scalability, and extensive ecosystem make it an ideal choice for building interactive user interfaces.
 We utilized common React libraries such as React Router for routing and React-Bootstrap, enhancing the development process and user experience.

 **Deployment with Docker:**
 During the ATD phase, the project was deployed using Docker containers.
 The necessary Dockerfiles are present in the source folders for easy deployment and reproducibility.
+An env file containing the token shown in our example should be passed to the backend container.

 **More Information:** Additional details regarding backend development and architecture can be found in the Implementation Design Document (ITD) located in the Delivery folder.